bigdatabigheart/Datasets/ChallengeProvidedData/EpilepsyQLD/README.md

 #Epilepsy QLD

 ##Donor Information

-This dataset is a deidentified dataset of donors to Epilepsy QLD, it is used for fund raising drives etc.
+This dataset is a de-identified dataset of donors to Epilepsy QLD, it is used for fund raising drives etc.

 It contains people who have epilepsy and other information